amandeepmittal/amanhimself.dev/src/content/blog/change-cursor-color-in-vscode.md

 description: 'The extension APC Customize UI++ allows customizations that are beyond VS Code’s abilities.'
 ---

-> **Note**: With the latest VS Code version, it seems the options to tweak cursor has been disabled, so the following the strategy might now work.
+> **Note**: With the latest VS Code version, it seems the options to tweak cursor has been disabled, so the following the strategy will not work.

 Until yesterday, I was unaware that I could change the cursor color in VS Code.
 Not only just change the color but also use a linear gradient.